strayMat/causal-ml-course/slides/penalized_linear_models.typ

   == Predictive inference

-  - Some problems in economics requires accurate prediction without a causal interpretation @kleinberg2015prediction, only knowledge of y (eg. stratifying on a risk score for loan, preventive care, ...)
+  - Some problems in economics require accurate prediction without a causal interpretation @kleinberg2015prediction, only knowledge of $y$ (eg. stratifying on a risk score for loan, preventive care, ...)
   - Reconstruct missing data: eg. imputation of missing values between two waves of a survey (eg. house prices, production of cultivation plots,...)

   #pause